chsantoshkumar211/LFI/readme.md

 <br>URL: example/?download=broucher.pdf
 </br>The attacker may change the broucher.pdf to any other file such as passwords.txt,users.txt etc.

-## Impact
-A successful LFI may result in compromise of the system, data leakage etc. The attacker can read, write, download files and can also run arbitrary codes with privileges of the web server.

 ## Explore it yourself
 Make a PHP file with the code given above and explore different possibilities of the vulnerability.